 PhD: University of Oregon, 1998

-Area of Specialization: Implicit Learning, Skill Acquisition, Applied Cognitive Psychology.
+Area of Specialization: Training and Skill Acquisition, Automation and Performance, Applied Cognitive Psychology.

 Monday- | Tuesday- | Wednesday- | Thursday- | Friday- | By Appointment- X